Exalted Order of Malacca: Lieutenant

-The Companion Class II of the Exalted Order of Malacca (Darjah Pangkuan Seri Melaka) is the fourth grade of the order which was constituted in 2010.
+The Lieutenant of the Exalted Order of Malacca (Darjah Pangkuan Seri Melaka) is the fourth grade of the order which was constituted in 2010.
 The recipients of the grade bear the title of "Datuk", while the wives of the male recipients are titled as "Datin".
 Husbands of female recipients are not entitled to any title.
 The recipients bear the post-nominal letters of "D.P.S.M."

-The insignia of the grade comprises a sash, a badge and a star.
+The insignia of the grade Lieutenant a sash, a badge and a star.
 The sash is worn from the right shoulder to the left hip.

-The Companion Class II grade of the order is conferred upon senior heads of the state or federal government departments and other equivalents for their excellent and commendable services to Malacca.
+The Lieutenant grade of the order is conferred upon senior heads of the state or federal government departments and other equivalents for their excellent and commendable services to Malacca.